PoE-code/Pool-of-Experts-code/README.md

 </table>

 ### Training details for ImageNet
-All algorithms were implemented using PyTorch and evaluated on a machine with an NVIDIA Quadro RTX 6000 and Intel Core Xeon Gold 5122.

 When training all the models, we use a stochastic gradient descent (SGD) with 0.9 momentum and the weight decay of L-2 regularization was fixed to 5e-4.

-The batch size of all networks was set to 512.

 In all networks, we set the temperature T for distillation to 4 and the weight parameter alpha for scale loss to 0.3.

-In order to extract each expert by training primitive models, we train only the expert part (i.e., conv 4) for 100 epochs, where the initial learning rate is set to 0.1 and reduced by 0.1 times at 40 and 80 epochs.
-The setting of transfer learning is the same.
+In order to extract each expert by training primitive models, we train only the expert part for 30 epochs, where the initial learning rate is set to 0.01 and reduced by 0.1 times at 10 and 20 epochs.

-When training a target architecture without using the library part, the learning process was continued for 200 epochs, where the initial learning rate was 0.1 and reduced by 0.1 times at 80 and 160 epochs.

-In the WRN architecture for Tiny-ImageNet experiments, the stride of the first convolutional layer is set to 2 because the input size of Tiny-ImageNet is (64, 64, 3).